hindutva/hindutva.github.io/content/main/books/vivekAnanda/volume_7/translation_of_writings/722_memoirs_of_european_travel_i.md

 temple, puts the sacred trilinear mark on the forehead, utters "Shiva, Shiva", and becomes a Hindu.
 The husband may be a Hindu, while the wife is a Christian.
-The Christian rubs some sacred ash on the forehead, utters "Namah Pârvatipatayé" (salutation to Shiva), and she straightway becomes a Hindu.
+The Christian rubs some sacred ash on the forehead, utters "Namah Pārvatipatayé" (salutation to Shiva), and she straightway becomes a Hindu.
 This is what has made the Christian missionaries so cross with you.
 Since your coming into Ceylon, many Christians, putting sacred ash on their head and repeating "Salutation to Shiva", have become Hindus and gone back to their caste.
-Advaitavâda and Vira-Shaivavâda are the prevailing religions here.
+Advaitavāda and Vira-Shaivavāda are the prevailing religions here.
 In place of the word "Hindu" one has to say "Shiva".
 The religious dance and Sankirtana which Shri Chaitanya introduced into Bengal had their origin in the South, among the Tamil race.
 The Tamil of Ceylon is pure Tamil and the religion